-- Limit access to database information to those devices that have been certified or approved to use the database by the NTIA, the FCC or an appropriate government entity. - All DSA devices relying on or using the database must receive an appropriate authorization code to the database or database administrator before transmitting on any frequency.
-Such authorization shall be updated continuously.
+- Where appropriate, database information should be made available to the public to provide transparency and proper oversight.
+Such access must be consistent with concerns regarding national security.
+From an operational standpoint, however, government spectrum managers may find it appropriate to limit real time access to database information to those devices that have been certified or approved to use the database by the NTIA, the FCC or an appropriate government entity.
+In the interest of transparency, provisions may be made to allow for non-real time access by other parties interested in improving spectrum utilization.
+If the data contains sensitive details about national security, the non-real time access might contain aggregated data that protects sensitive details. - All DSA devices relying on or using the database must receive an appropriate authorization code to the database or database administrator before transmitting on any frequency.
+Where feasible, such authorization shall be updated continuously.
 Should a device fail to receive an authorization code or signal, it will cease operation on the frequencies assigned by the database. - Adopt specific end-to-end security to ensure that only authorized DSA devices are able to access database information and prevent the database from being "hacked." - Ensure the technical security of the database and all devices using the database.
 A database approach may not be appropriate for sharing spectrum with DSA devices that are classified. - DSA devices relying on a database to avoid interference should be capable of being turned off remotely in a timely manner, if they are causing interference.
 Interfering devices shall cease operation on those frequencies causing interference while resolving bona fide interference complaints.
-Complaints should be resolved within 30 days. - Provide for equal participation by incumbent users and new users in the establishment and maintenance of any databases. - Place primary emphasis on protecting existing services from additional interference. - Consider the types of DSA system architectures and devices that will rely on the database.
-While a database approach may be appropriate for fixed systems, it may be inappropriate for mobile and portable systems.
+Complaints should be resolved within 30 days. - Provide for equal participation by incumbent users and new users in the establishment and maintenance of any databases and where appropriate, participation by third parties. - Place primary emphasis on protecting existing services from additional harmful interference. - Consider the types of DSA system architectures and devices that will rely on the database.
+While in some cases a database can be used for both fixed and mobile devices, there may be scenarios (or bands) where a database is not appropriate for mobile and portable systems.